mattyao1984/ezy-flight-laravel4/readme.md

 ### What has been updated compared with the last version? ###
 - Backend solution is now Laravel4 with RESTful API built.
 - Routing and Auth is now controlled by Laravel.
+Booking pages are protected with Sentry filter with login access only.
 - Local database is enabled with MYSQL.
 - Data service is now replaced with ngResource to sync data models.
 Less code and quicker.
 - Fixed the capacity validator to ensure the positive integer input.